benblack769/ssh-scheduler/interface.md

 Job management:
   * Kill job
   * Kill batch
-  * Change job/batch priority (warns if job is active already)
+  * Change job/batch priority (warns if job is active already, but still changes priority)
+  * Stop jobs on specific machine and disconnect machine (and put them back on the queue with +1 priority)

 Worker viewing:
   * Get machine status (responsive/unresponsive)